Posted on November 28th 2018

 - We suspect this is because this game is on the PSP, which was marketed as the more mature and adult handheld console, while Nintendo strives to be baby-friendly.

-- This has been a recurring reference in these spinoff games.
-The number of Jean Valjean was the code number of the Velocirooster in Bustin' Out, and, in The Urbz, the character of Giuseppi addresses the same themes as Jean Valjean.
+- Les Miserables has been referenced repeatedly in the Sims spinoff games.
+The prisoner number of Jean Valjean was also the code number of the Velocirooster in Bustin' Out.
+Giuseppi's character arc in The Urbz addresses the same themes as Jean Valjean's arc in Les Miserables.